-The Company used "Mortality Improvement Scale MP-2021" to calculate the 2021 U.S. projected benefit obligations and the "Mortality Improvement Scale MP-2018" to calculate the 2020 U.S. projected benefit obligations.
+The Company used "Mortality Improvement Scale MP-2021" to calculate both the 2022 U.S. projected benefit obligations and the 2021 U.S. projected benefit obligations.

 Weighted average actuarial assumptions used to determine costs for the plans at the beginning of the fiscal year were as follows: